jacquard-autograder/jacquard/doc/FAQ.md

 The negative signs in the "buggy" column indicate that the tests are inverted (i.e., points are earned if they fail).

-Test names must start with the name of the method under test, such as "sizeWorksForEmptyList()".
+Test names must start with the name of the method under test, such as `sizeWorksForEmptyList()` for tests of `size()`.

-This excerpt from [Example 2's `main()` method](https://github.com/jacquard-autograder/jacquard-example2/blob/main/src/main/java/student/AutograderMain.java#L79) shows how the cross-tester is created and run:
+This excerpt from [Example 2's `main()` method](https://github.com/jacquard-autograder/jacquard-example2/blob/main/src/main/java/student/AutograderMain.java#L79) shows how the cross-tester is programmatically created and run:
 ```java
 // Create CrossTester to run student tests on:
 // * student code (20 points)